rachel-wenhui-ma/lionheart-pipeline-reproduce/README.md

-# LIONHEART Feature Extraction Pipeline Reproduction
+# LIONHEART Pipeline Reproduction

-This repository contains a reproduction of LIONHEART's feature extraction pipeline for cancer prediction from chromatin accessibility data.
+This repository contains a reproduction of LIONHEART's pipeline for cancer prediction from chromatin accessibility data.

 ## Overview

-This implementation reproduces LIONHEART's feature extraction process, which converts BAM files into features for cancer prediction.
-The pipeline processes DNase-seq or ATAC-seq data and computes correlation features between sample coverage and cell type chromatin masks.
+This implementation reproduces LIONHEART's complete pipeline, consisting of two main components:

+1. **Feature Extraction**: Converts BAM files into features for cancer prediction.
+The pipeline processes DNase-seq or ATAC-seq data and computes correlation features between sample coverage and cell type chromatin masks across 898 cell types.

+2. **Model Training and Prediction**: Trains a LASSO logistic regression model using nested leave-one-dataset-out cross-validation, and applies the trained model to make cancer predictions from extracted features.

 ## Submission package (core deliverables)

 - `run_pipeline_all_chroms.py` and the modules in `src/`: end-to-end feature extraction and shared utilities (GC correction, mask loading, running stats, etc.).
 - `scripts/reorder_features.py`: converts the CSV output into the `(10, 898)` matrix layout expected by the official tooling.
 - `scripts/compare_feature_dataset.py`: aligns the reproduction output against the official `feature_dataset.npy` for validation.
+- `scripts/reproduce_model.py`: model training and prediction pipeline, including nested leave-one-dataset-out cross-validation and final model training.
 - `artifacts/20251130/`: frozen outputs for this submission (CSV/NPY features, reordered matrices, `feature_dataset.npy`, and the prediction CSV produced with the official model).

 All other helper scripts (e.g., `scripts/compare_dnase_only.py`, `scripts/list_top_diffs.py`, and the various logs/debug dumps) remain in-place for ongoing investigation but are not part of the minimal submission set.
 They can be archived or cleaned up later without affecting the core workflow.

 ## Core Components

+### Feature Extraction

-### Main Pipeline
+#### Main Pipeline
 - **`run_pipeline_all_chroms.py`** - Main pipeline script for feature extraction across all 22 autosomes

-### Source Modules (`src/`)
+#### Source Modules (`src/`)
 - `compute_coverage.py` - Coverage calculation and normalization
 - `extract_insert_size.py` - Fragment length extraction and correction
 - `compute_correlation.py` - Feature computation (Pearson R, p-value, etc.)